HaozeG/CS225/ComputingAssignment/CA1/README.md

 This project is a system that includes **registration, queueing and reporting**.

 The core data structure is a Fibonacii heap to arrange patients based on different priorities.
-Data of patients are stored as a single linked list.
+Data of patients are stored as a single-linked list.

 # Instruction
 ## To compile